HonoredPrince/lzw-compressor/README.md

 ### LZW COMPRESSOR
-- Made for a colleger discipline using C#
+- Made for a college discipline using C#